 Dealing With Neck Pain

-Your neck, the cervical spine, connects your brain stem to your spinal cord.
+Your neck, referred to as the cervical spine, is comprised of seven vertebral bones that connect your brain stem to your spinal cord.
 It is an area rich in blood vessels and other soft tissue, such as ligament and tendons.
 Neck pain is slightly less common than back pain, but no less important or treatable.

 Common causes of neck pain include, but are not limited to: